The quick answer, Yes, Absolutely!

 10. Being a good human

 I have my sincere gratitude for both of them, for both teaching me and developing this wonderful field.
 My moments with Richard are rare and precious.
-What I have learnt from John is priceless and most adorable.
+What I have learnt from John is precious, priceless and most adorable.
 It has been two years since John started coaching me and guiding me on NLP.
 And what I can say other than Thanks.

 I remember John’s words when I thanked him so much for helping me with ‘Phani Kumar‘.